sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/vedagaNitam/shrIdharAchAryaH/pATIgaNitam_TIkAsanAthIkRtam.md

 of the *Pâṭigaṇita-sâra*, but nowhere does he give out the name of his father, mother, or teacher, or the time and place of his birth and literary activity.
 Later writers, too, have thrown little light on these aspects of his life.
 The determination of his time and place is, therefore, a very difficult problem.
 In the following sections we have endeavoured to ascertain as much about his life as could be possible on the basis of circumstantial evidence furnished by his works or by a comparative study of his works with those of other writers of known time and place.

 **   ****5.1.
 A Saivite Hindu.** In the opening stanza of the *Pâṭigaṇita*, Śridharâcârya pays homage to the Unborn God, the cause of creation, preservation, and maintenance of the worlds.
-The commentator identifies this Unborn God with God Maheśvara or Śiva, who is endowed with five functions (*pañcakṛiya*), viz., creation (*sṛṣṭi*), preservation (*sthiti*), destruction (*saṁhâra*), kindness (*anugraha*), and disappearance [(*tirodhâna*)](# "Cf. Âryavidyâsudhâkara, by Yajñeśvara Cimaṇa Bhaṭṭa, edited with notes, etc., by MM.
-Pandit Śivadatta D. Kudâla, published by Motilal Banarsidas, Lahore (1923), p.
+The commentator identifies this Unborn God with God Maheśvara or Śiva, who is endowed with five functions (*pañcakṛiya*), viz., creation (*sṛṣṭi*), preservation (*sthiti*), destruction (*saṁhâra*), kindness (*anugraha*), and disappearance [(*tirodhâna*)[^79], p.
 131, where we have the following verse giving the five functions of God Malnaśvara:  पञ्चविधं तत्कृत्यं सृष्टिस्थितिसंहारतिरोभावाः।  तद्वदनुग्रहकरणं प्रोक्तं सततोदितस्यास्य।").
 In the opening stanza of the *Pâtigaṇita-sâra*, Śridharâcârya pays homage to God Śiva by name.
 Hence it is clear that he was a devotee of God Śiva.
 This conclusion is furthermore corroborated by the inclusion in the *Pâtigaṇita* of an example which relates to the worship of the five faces of God Śiva.
 (See Ex 89-90).
 "This, it may be added, is the only example in the works of Śridharâcârya that has reference to a god.

+[^79]: "Cf. Âryavidyâsudhâkara, by Yajñeśvara Cimaṇa Bhaṭṭa, edited with notes, etc., by MM.
+Pandit Śivadatta D. Kudâla, published by Motilal Banarsidas, Lahore (1923

    5.11. *Not a Jaina*.
 N. C. Jaina says that in the opening stanza of the *Triśatikâ*, in a palm-leaf manuscript in Kannaḍa, discovered in a Jaina library in Karnatak, there is found to occur the word *jinaṁ* in place of *sivaṁ*, and so he thinks that Śridharâcârya was a Jaina and not a Saivite